-The purpose and mission of the Institute for the Study of Employee Ownership and Profit Sharing is to study the various models that have emerged and will emerge of employee ownership shares and profit shares in the corporations and society of the United States and around the world that broaden financial participation and inclusion in the economy and business organizations, and allow employees to be fully engaged and share the rewards of their work.
+The purpose of the Institute for the Study of Employee Ownership and Profit Sharing is to study the various models that have emerged and will emerge of employee ownership shares and profit shares in the corporation and society of the United States and around the world.
+The Institute will study approaches that broaden financial participation and inclusion in the economy and business organizations, and allow employees to be fully engaged and share the rewards of their work.

 The Institute studies the incidence, functioning, benefits, and costs of a wide variety of models of employee share ownership and profit sharing.
 It makes both empirical datasets and qualitative case studies widely available for education and research.
 Two recent books by Institute scholars are The Citizen’s Share: Reducing Inequality in the 21stCentury and Shared Capitalism at Work: Employee Ownership, Profit and Gain Sharing and Broad-based Stock Options.

 The Institute develops and disseminates educational materials to encourage graduate and undergraduate education at Rutgers and other colleges through the Curriculum Library for Employee Ownership.

 The Institute has a NJ/NY Center for Employee Ownership that provides technical assistance, executive, professional, and employee education to businesses and individuals exploring employee share ownership.
 It is affiliated with the non-profit National Center for Employee Ownership.

 For information on the Institute, please contact the Director, Professor Joseph Blasi, at email@example.com; the Associate Director, Professor Douglas Kruse, at firstname.lastname@example.org; or the Program and Conference Coordinator, Beth Schriefer, at email@example.com.